mendix/docs/content/data-hub/data-hub-catalog/curate.md

 By default, the **Technical Owner** for a registered asset is the user who registered the data source when registration is done through the deployment pipeline in Studio Pro or specified during manual registration or using the Data Hub API.
 These owners can be changed by curating the application details.
 The **Technical** and **Business Owners** are displayed as a link in the asset **Metadata** pane so that users can contact them.

 {{% alert type="warning" %}}
-If you as a **Technical Owner** curate the asset and change the name, then you will no longer have curation rights to the asset once you save the changes.
+If you as a **Technical Owner** curate the asset and change the technical owner to a different user, then you will no longer have curation rights to the asset once you save the changes.
 If the **Discoverability** is turned off for the asset, then you will also not be able to find the asset in the Catalog.
 {{% /alert %}}

 {{% alert type="info" %}}